What We Do

 (Justice Sandra Day O’Connor)

 At the heart of Junior League of Phoenix’s mission is improving our community.
-For 85+ years, our volunteers have continued to positively impact the Phoenix metropolitan area.
+For 90 years, our volunteers have continued to positively impact the Phoenix metropolitan area.
 From bringing the Race for the Cure to Phoenix, to beginning the Ronald McDonald House, and being an integral part of the Emily Anderson Center, Ryan House, and the Children’s Museum of Phoenix, Junior League of Phoenix (JLP) is invested in developing long term initiatives and programs that meet the ever-changing needs of our community.

 Through our signature programs, JLP will continue teaching children and families about nutrition and exercise through our Kids In The Kitchen program, and will help spread the love for science to children through our ROCKETS program.
-We also give back to the community and focus on health through our Healthfest program.

 Additionally, our JLP volunteers are making an impact in the community through the JLP Volunteer Action Projects by investing their time with organizations like the Andre House, the Salvation Army, Phoenix Zoo, Arizona State University, and the Desert Botanical Garden, just to name a few.
-The above outlined community projects are made possible by the League’s fund development efforts: our annual Rummage Sale, Touch-A-Truck, and our generous sponsors.
+The above outlined community projects are made possible by the League’s fund development efforts, our annual Rummage Sale, and our generous sponsors.